vansh1702/TheHangerCompany/README.txt

 Found the error as I didn't replace the movies with hangers, now working perfectly fine After that I added search by type to the index view and made changes into Index.cshtml

 Now to start the Rating property
+Made changes in
+Models/Hanger.cs
+Then  in HangersController.cs updating the bind property Edit the /Views/Hangers/Index.cshtml file and add a Rating field and then updating it Also updated the SeedData and then gave the command in PMC to add and then update the database Tested , works fine